-Nicknamed Coco, Henríquez played for Sporting '89 and Arabe Unido in Panama before moving abroad to play for Colombian side Envigado.
+Nicknamed Coco, Luis Henríquez played for Sporting '89 and Arabe Unido in Panama before moving abroad to play for Colombian side Envigado.
 After 2 seasons back in Panama with Tauro he joined Polish giants Lech Poznań in 2007 and spent 8 years with the club.
-As of early 2018, he earned over 90 caps.
+He played 92 caps for Panama between 2003 and 2016.

 DM/CM: Jorge Roldán (Guatamela)

 Roldán played almost his entire career for the local team Aurora FC, being perhaps the most emblematic individual ever to represent the club.
 In 1972, he became the first Guatemalan footballer ever to play professionally for a club in Spain, when he joined Hércules CF. For Guatemala, he was being part of the squad that won the 1967 CONCACAF Championship, and participating in the 1968 Olympic Games.

 CM: Juan Francisco Barraza (El Salvador)

 Juan Francisco Barraza was born in 1935.
 He was an all-time great in El Salvador.
 He made his professional debut with Dragón in1953.
 In 1958 he joined Águila, with whom he won several league titles.
 He earned 30 caps scored 13 goals for the national team in official games between 1959 and 1969.

 AM/CM: Mauricio Cienfuegos (El Salvador)

-Cienfuegos began his professional career in 1985 with Racing Junior.
+Cienfuegos began his career in 1985 with Racing Junior.
 He also played for Soyapango, and Luís Ángel Firpo in El Salvador, for Morelia and Santos Laguna in Mexico.
 He joined LA Galaxy in 1996, where he stayed until 2003.
 He was elected to the MLS Best XI three times, in 1996, 1998, and 1999, and played in seven MLS All-Star Games.
 During his MLS career, Galaxy won the 2000 CONCACAF Champions Cup, the 2001 U.S. Open Cup, and the 2002 MLS Cup.
 Capped 68 times.